conduit-db/conduit-db/README.md

 ## Running different combinations of services in Docker

-The core services of mysql, kafka, zookeeper and the  Bitcoin SV node can be run using:
+The core services of mysql and the  Bitcoin SV node can be run using:

     docker-compose -f docker-compose.yml up